Common Stocks, Preferred Stocks: Basic Concepts

 However, most brokers do pass the information and dividends that they receive for the stock to the beneficial owners, and they will generally vote the way the beneficial owners request.

 However, there could be a problem with voting if the stocks were lent to be sold short, because a broker does not have the voting rights for stock lent out or sold short; otherwise more votes could be cast than are allowed by the number of outstanding stocks.
 However, a broker may still be able to vote the stocks according to the instructions of the beneficial owners if the broker has other shares of the same stock that was not lent out and if some of the beneficial owners have not sent instructions to vote a particular way.
 However, if the broker does not have enough shares to satisfy all requests to vote, then the votes may be apportioned according to the number of requests for voting and the number of shares held by each beneficial owner compared to the number of shares available for voting.
 For instance, suppose John is the beneficial owner of 300 shares of XYZ stock and Jane is the beneficial owner of 500 shares of XYZ stock, and both use the same brokerage, but their broker lent out 400 shares to be sold short.
 If John and Jane both issue voting instructions for different board candidates, then the broker can only vote half of the shares still retained, so the broker would vote 150 shares according to John's instructions and 250 shares according to Jane's.

 There is no similar problem for dividends, because borrowers of stock are required to pay the dividend to the lenders of the stock.

 Stocks in Margin Accounts Can Lead to Empty Voting and Payment in Lieu of Dividends

-These articles underscore 2 important disadvantages to holding stocks in a margin account, which are often lent out to short sellers, and if they are:
+There are 2 disadvantages to holding stocks in a margin account, which are often lent out to short sellers:

 stock borrowers, but not the stockholders, can vote shares when the shares are lent out, which leads to what is being called empty voting;